 The Race and Pedagogy Initiative coordinated national conferences in 2006 and 2010 and has organized a series of Achievement Gap and Youth & Family summits, a Parent & Guardian Conference, and a Race, Education & Criminal Justice Conference, since the initiative’s foundation in 2004, alongside the Civic Scholarship Project established by Puget Sound President Ronald R. Thomas.

-The 2014 Race and Pedagogy Conference is sponsored by the Bill & Melinda Gates Foundation, Tacoma Arts Commission, Puget Sound Energy, Russell Investments, University of Puget Sound, Wells Fargo, and an anonymous local foundation donor.
+The 2014 Race and Pedagogy Conference is sponsored by the Bill & Melinda Gates Foundation, Broadway Center for the Performing Arts, The Greater Tacoma Community Foundation, Muckleshoot Indian Tribe, Puget Sound Energy, Russell Investments, State of Washington Office of Superintendent of Public Instruction, Tacoma Arts Commission, University of Puget Sound, Wells Fargo, and an anonymous local foundation donor.

 For interviews with conference speakers or organizers, please contact Media Relations Manager Shirley Skeel at 253.879.2611, 510.684.6715 (cell), or firstname.lastname@example.org